clearmatics/libsnark/README.md

 * `libsnark/gadgetlib1/examples1` contains a simple example for constructing a constraint system using gadgetlib1.

-* `libsnark/gadgetlib2/examples` contains a tutorial for using gadgetlib2 to express NP statements as constraint systems.
-It introduces basic terminology, design overview, and recommended programming style.
-It also shows how to invoke ppzkSNARKs on such constraint systems.
-The main file, `tutorial.cpp`, builds into a standalone executable.

 * `libsnark/zk_proof_systems/ppzksnark/r1cs_ppzksnark/profiling/profile_r1cs_ppzksnark.cpp`
   constructs a simple constraint system and runs the ppzksnark.
 See below for how to run it.